Satisfyer (Pro 2, 2, Pro Penguin) Comparison Review

 February 21st, 2012

 So Lelo sent me Tor II.
 It’s one of those toys that I would be a little more interested in if I had a partner, you know?
 I’ve never had a lot of luck with cock rings, to begin with.
 The cheap ones collected lint, got slimy and tore.
-Vibrating ones were too weak and they’ve been a bitch to get on.
-My ex, as it turns out, kind of hated them (although he didn’t tell me) so we quickly gave up on the idea, I think.
-But I figured I’d give the Tor II a try and, because I currently have no partner — douchey or otherwise — I popped it on my favorite cock.
+Vibrating ones were too weak, and they’ve been a bitch to get on.
+My ex, as it turns out, kind of hated them (although he didn’t tell me), so I think we quickly gave up on the idea.
+But I figured I’d give the Tor II a try and, because I currently have no partner, I popped it on my favorite silicone cock.

-What you need to know about Tex is that it’s squishy, perhaps more than an erect cock would be and it’s got a diameter of 1.5″ middle of the road stuff.
+What you need to know about Tex is that it’s squishy, perhaps more than an erect cock would be, and it’s got a diameter of 1.5″–middle-of-the-road stuff.
 Yet, there was no way I was going to get the Tor II on this without some lube.
 So, lube it up I did.
 I used a water-based lube because while a high-quality silicone lube may not have reacted with the ring, I sure as hell am more careful when it comes to my VixSkin.
 I’ve been growing out my nails, though, and I feel like the Tor II is just not quite stretchy enough.
 My nails were digging into the dildo.
-How would a many like it?
-I’ll give you a hint: he wouldn’t.
+How would a person like it on their penis?
+I’ll give you a hint: they wouldn’t.

-So, it wasn’t the easiest thing I’ve ever done and my imaginary VixSkin man was in pain but I got it on.
+So, it wasn’t the easiest thing I’ve ever done, and my imaginary VixSkin man was in pain, but I got it on.
 And then I turned it on, which wasn’t so easy either.
 By that time, my fingers were covered in lube and, as I said, I have fingernails now.
 The buttons are round and slightly concave areas on either side of the cock ring.
-Like the new third button on JeJoue’s Uma, Mimi, etc. The design is just really hard for me to use and the fustration isn’t sexy.
+Like the new third button on JeJoue’s Uma, Mimi, etc. The design is just really hard for me to use, and frustration isn’t sexy.

 But if your fingers fit better, the buttons make sense.
 There’s only two of them. + and -.
 If you can’t figure out how to use them, you probably couldn’t figure out how to open the box so just walk away.
 Speaking of the box, mine advertises a dark green toy.
 Because it was part of the first batch, this was an error.
 Mine is a pretty medium purple.
 I don’t mind it but I was just surprised.

 So I turned this on and right up to the highest steady vibration level because the vibrations are pretty weak and buzzy.
-I mean, there’s more impressive than some bullets and the other vibrating rings that I’ve used but I generally opt for clitoral vibrations that are more noticeable.
-Even though I wasn’t impressed, my body responded more than I thought and there was some miniscule orgasms even before I started my real experimenting.
+I mean, there’s more impressive than some bullets and the other vibrating rings that I’ve used, but I generally opt for clitoral vibrations that are more noticeable.
+Even though I wasn’t impressed, my body responded more than I thought, and there were some minuscule orgasms even before I started my real experimentation.

 As I guessed, thrusting wasn’t super fun.
 I don’t enjoy the buzz/no-buzz/buzz/no-buzz sensation.
 I prefer constant contact until I get off, damn it!
 However, I was super surprised that the shape of the ring worked so well for me.
 It’s square and wide and horizontal and I figured my fluffy vulva would just get in the way.
 What I found out, though, is that if I am able to hold the dildo still (or if a partner were to stay still), I can grind up against the base of the dildo and the Tor II pretty successfully.
 The width actually provides a broader contact space, which I do like.
 It also helped the vibrations to more deeply resonate in my body.
 The buzzy vibrations left the pulsation and escalation feeling more lackluster, though.